KennySBarr/awsvm/README.md

 - Go to the search bar at the top and search "IAM"
 - Select Users tab to the left
 - You will need to name the user JohnDoe
-- Then click create passwordd and follow the rules and unclick "User has to reset password on next login"
+- Then click create passwordd
+-  Create a Custom password and follow the rules and unclick "User has to reset password on next login"

 ![Screenshot 2024-12-04 143727](https://github.com/user-attachments/assets/fe05ddf6-bafa-43a4-9ef8-0cad535fc875)